automl/DeepCAVE/docs/plugins/pareto_front.rst

 .. note::
     You can enable or disable specific runs if you click on the name right to the plot.
-    If you click on a configuration you a redirected to the configuration plugin to see the configuration in detail.
+    If you click on a configuration you are redirected to the configuration plugin to see the configuration in detail.

 This plugin is capable of answering following questions: